WindyBanana/launcify/.ai/AI_RUNS_COMMANDS.md

 ```
 "I'll install the UI components library for you..."

-[YOU run: npm install shadcn-ui using Bash tool]
+[YOU run: pnpm install shadcn-ui using Bash tool]

 "Installed!
 Now let me add a button component..."
 ```